 - Business to business

-A company seller that offers services or products to a business buyer.
-Example: a salesperson of digital marketing solution (Marketing Pro) who offer his services to companies that want to grow their turnover.
+A seller who offers services or products to a business buyer.
+Example: a software vendor that offers its software via an e-commerce site or marketplace to companies that want to grow their sales.

 - Business to consumer

-A company seller that offers services or products to the end consumer.
-Example: a cosmetics salesperson in detail.
+A seller who offers his services or products via an e-commerce site or a marketplace to the end consumer.
+Example: a cosmetics seller in detail.

 - Consumer to consumer

-Note: we want to make it clear that when we talk about e-commerce, it is much more about sales on websites and not social networks, which are certainly sales tools but do not allow direct purchases or insertion of online order forms with the exception of Facebook, which owns an online store but actually redirects to a site.
+Note: we want to clarify that when we talk about e-commerce, it is much more about sales on websites and not social networks which are sales tools certainly but do not allow direct purchases or insertion of online order forms with the exception of Facebook and Instagram which can host an online shop but which actually redirects to a site and for the case of the order via Facebook pay , it is social commerce.

 5- HOW TO ORGANIZE YOUR SHOP?